My Number One: Eurovision Song Contest

-After Greece won Eurovision, a mass party started on the streets of Athens.
+After its win Eurovision, a mass party started on the streets of Athens.
 People went out onto the streets with Greek flags, and started singing "My Number One", as well as honking car horns.
 This was similar to when Greece won Euro 2004, the 2005 Eurobasket title and when Greece won the silver medal in the 2006 FIBA World Championship.
 When Paparizou arrived back to Greece from Kyiv, mass crowds met her at the Athens International Airport, where she held up a Greek flag and the trophy.